The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Assets are chargeable for capital gains tax purposes unless they are specifically exempt.

 If assets are exempt from capital gains tax, this means that gains are not chargeable but also losses are not allowable.
-Examples of exempt assets include:
+Common examples of exempt assets are discussed below.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.